 Step 2.
 Once the potatoes are done, drain them well and add them to a large bowl.

 Step 3.
-To the potatoes add the chopped herbs, olive oil, lemon juice, sea salt, sumac, and Aleppo pepper, then gently toss to combine.
+While still warm, toss the cooked potatoes with olive oil, lemon juice, sea salt, sumac, and Aleppo pepper.
+Add the chopped herbs and gently mix.

 What To Serve With Turkish Potato Salad